 If this is the case for you, then you will want to be looking at Zabbix.
 Zabbix is run by people who have 21 years of experience working in the network monitoring area.

-With Zabbix you can monitor just about everything, including network, servers, cloud, services running on systems and even application monitoring.
+With Zabbix you can monitor just about everything (just like Nagios), including network, servers, cloud, services running on systems and even application monitoring.

 There are three components of Zabbix: